-In the end, dictation software like Dragon Dictate is useful if you want to increase your daily word-count, get through a first draft and overcome problems like writing in pain.
+In the end, dictation software like Dragon NaturallySpeaking is useful if you want to increase your daily word-count, get through a first draft and overcome problems like writing in pain.

 Voice recognition won’t solve all of your writing problems for you, and I’m less convinced about the value of speech to text software for rewrites and edits.

-Dragon Dictate 6.0 is more accurate that previous versions, and unlike Dragon Dictate 5.0 it doesn’t crash often.
-I’m able to use Dragon Dictate in my favourite writing programmes including Pages, Scrivener, Word, Ulysses and IA Writer, and the accuracy appears to be better.
+The latest version of Dragon is more accurate that previous versions, and unlike older versions of Dragon it doesn’t crash often.
+I’m able to use Dragon in my favourite writing programmes including Pages, Scrivener, Word, Ulysses and IA Writer, and the accuracy appears to be better.